swingmx/swingmusic/README.md

 Usage: swingmusic [options]

 Options:
-    --build: Build the application
+    --build: Build the application (in development)
     --host: Set the host
     --port: Set the port

-    --no-feat: Do not extract featured artists from the song title --help, -h: Show this help message
+    --show-feat, -sf: Do not extract featured artists from the song title --show-prod, -sp: Do not hide producers in the song title

+    --help, -h: Show this help message
-    --version, -v: Show the version
+    --version, -v: Show the app version
 ```

 ### Development